AaryaDubhashi/AaryaDubhashi/README.md

 - 🔭 I’m currently working on this blogging website!
 I plan on developing the front end using React and developing the backend further by potentially moving to Node.js!
 [Aarya's Bloggers spot](https://github.com/AaryaDubhashi/Aarya-s-Bloggers-Spot)

-- 🌱 I’m currently learning **JavaScript, React, Node.Js, Ruby**
+- 🌱 I’m currently learning **JavaScript, React, Node.Js**

 - 👨‍💻 All of my projects are available at [https://github.com/AaryaDubhashi](https://github.com/AaryaDubhashi)

 - 📫 How to reach me **aarya.dev02@gmail.com**

-- ⚡ Fun fact **I've lived in many places worldwide including India, United States (Houston, DC) and Dubai!
+- ⚡ Fun fact **I've lived in many places worldwide including India, United States (Houston, MD) and Dubai!
 I've also traveled to Singapore, Japan and most of the national parks in the United States!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">